 The Great Escape - Part One

 I hesitate, left leg resting over the windowsill ledge, the other planted on my carpeted bedroom floor.
-A gentle summer breeze ripples the edge of my short emerald dress, teasing and taunting me to follow.
-I wiggle my bare toes hanging in the cool night air, and anxiously bite the inside of my cheek.
+The summer breeze rustles the edge of my emerald dress, taunting me to follow.
+I wiggle my bare toes dangling in the cool night air and bite the inside of my cheek, torn.

 Just one time couldn’t hurt, could it?
-My adopted mother’s disapproving eyes fill my thoughts; the weighted glare I’d witnessed a thousand times directed at dad.
-I swallow.
-I’ve just turned eighteen, and I finished my final A-Level exam today.
-I have the whole summer ahead of me, although early participation in extracurricular university activities had been suggested over dinner.
-I glance once at the stack of Cambridge University correspondence piled up on my desk and suppress a shudder.
+My thoughts are full of my adopted mother’s weighted glare.
+The same scowl I’d seen directed at my dad a thousand times over.
+I’m eighteen and finished my final A-Level exam this afternoon.
+I thought a summer of freedom lay ahead of me, but there was talk at the dinner table of extracurricular activities to prepare me for university.
+Glancing at the stack of Cambridge University correspondence piled up on my desk almost causes a shudder.

-Mind made up, I swing my right leg to join the left, and reach for the closest sturdy branch of the nearby tree.
-The branch I’d watched grow for years, over time reaching for my window, daring me to leave.
-Leave behind the family that had accepted me, brought me up so lovingly and treated me identically to their own son, made sure I wanted for nothing.
+Mind made up, my right leg swings to join the left, and I reach for the closest sturdy branch of the nearby tree.
+I’d watched the branch grow for over a decade, stretching further each year for my window, as if silently daring me.
+Daring me to leave behind the family that had accepted me, raised me so lovingly alongside their own son, and made sure I wanted for nothing.
 Nothing except this.
 Something of my own.
 Some kind of adventure.

-I toss my shoes and bag out into the night and there’s a soft thud as they land on the grass below.
+My shoes and bag are tossed out into the night and there’s a soft thud as they land on the grass below.
 The rest of my body leaves the safety of the windowsill, and my feet curl around the rough bark, holding me steady.
 There is no going back now.
 I hold back a laugh at my own foolishness; my heart thumping in my chest as if a teenager leaving the house to go to a club was such a crime.

 I make quick work of climbing down and pause at the bottom to drink in the night.
-It was nearly midnight, the friendly suburb still and silent.
+It’s nearly midnight, the friendly suburb still and silent.
 The soft streetlamp glow illuminates the hedgerows and houses I’d come to know so well these last eighteen years.
-I imagine the residents tucked up in bed, blissfully unaware of the souls still wide awake and delighting in night-time amusement in the town centre just over a mile away.
+The residents are tucked up in bed, blissfully unaware of the souls still wide awake and delighting in night-time amusement in the town centre just under a mile away.

-I strap on my heels, thoughts now focused on my destination.
-The big opening of the new club, Castle, that my classmates had been twittering about the last few weeks.
-It was located on the outside of the biggest shopping complex; a huge glass building surrounded by reaching flood lights and thousands of newly tarmacked parking spaces.
+Heels strapped on; my thoughts now focus on my destination.
+My classmates have been twittering about the big opening night of a new club, Castle, for the last few weeks.
+It’s located on the outside of the biggest shopping complex in town; a huge glass building surrounded by reaching flood lights and thousands of newly tarmacked parking spaces.

-Turning away from my house, I cut through the dark night towards the town centre.
+Turning away from my house, I cut through the dark night towards the town centre without looking back.

 The inside of Castle is like nothing I've ever seen before.